 I don’t want the term vacation job to be pejorative.
 I’m simply describing a vacation job as something fun, meaningful, and that can be easily accomplished based on your skill set.

-Here are vacation job guesses that would best suit me:
+Here are vacation jobs from parenthood that would best suit me:

 * Venture Capitalist: You get paid well, don’t have to risk any of your money, work reasonable hours, don’t have to build a business, get to attend a lot of social functions, and aren’t judged on performance until the end of the fund’s life (5-10 years).
 A lot of venture capitalists don’t even have firsthand experience building a business.

 * Quant Fund Manager: The computer does all the investing for you once you’ve developed the proper algorithms.
 So long as you are performing in-line or better than your index, all you’ve got to do is press a button once in a while and you’re golden.

 * Index Fund Manager: Your job is to simply stay on top of any changes in a particular index and copy the changes in your index fund.
 You literally don’t have to think of any new ideas or make any hard decisions because your investors are investing in your fund for the low fees.
 But you can easily try to market yourself as an Index+ investor with a sexy edge if you want.